 06.02.02 Pressurized aircraft with air conditioning are strongly preferred for medical transports.
-A physician familiar with altitude physiology must be consulted or written policies address altitude limits for specific disease processes of the patient to be transported in an unpressurized cabin.
+If a sea level cabin cannot be maintained, a A physician familiar with altitude physiology must be consulted or written policies address altitude limits for specific disease processes of the patient to be transported. in an unpressurized cabin.